tmtsoftware/esw-ocs-eng-ui/README.md

 ## How to Use the Project

-The project has following structure:
+The project has the following structure:

 ```bash
 .